 Applicants with an undergraduate grade point average of 3.0 or higher are admitted based upon previous academic performance and evaluation of a one- to two-page essay on an assigned topic.
 Applicants with an undergraduate grade point average below 3.0 will be considered on the basis of the above plus additional supporting materials.
 These applicants should submit a history of their work and community experience and two letters of reference.
 They may also submit aptitude test scores such as the GRE or the GMAT.
 Information regarding admission may be obtained from the office of graduate admission or the department office.
 In certain instances, applicants may be admitted on a probationary basis with special restrictions.

-To earn the MPA degree, students must complete 36 or 39 semester hours of course work depending on students' previous administrative experience.
-The field internship is required of all students without management experience and all students who are changing career fields; experienced administrators may have this requirement waived.
+To earn the MPA degree, students must complete 36 semester hours of course work.
 Course work must be completed with a GPA of 3.0 or higher.
 Students electing the thesis option must have a GPA of 3.7.
 Students who do not maintain a 3.0 GPA, students who receive more than two grades of C, and students who have one course grade of D or F are subject to dismissal from the program.

-Students may elect to concentrate in health services management, government management, or nonprofit management.
-Knowledge of applied economics is a required part of the program.
-All students are advised to take a course in economics related to their field of concentration after consultation with an advisor.
+Students choose a concentration in health services management, government management, or nonprofit management.
 Concentration courses must be selected in consultation with their graduate advisor.

 A student who has not completed an internship, thesis, or other final project must maintain continued registration during fall and spring semesters until completion of the project by